Trending Christmas Tree Colour ideas in 2026 That You’ll Love

 Natural or painted pinecones and cedar sprigs paired with eucalyptus create stunning garlands and wreaths.
 Try weaving them into displays or using them as tree foundations.

-I remember collecting pinecones with the children—pure magic—and finding dried berries that add texture, interest, and colour variation.
-Mix different greenery types: fir for classic Christmas appeal, eucalyptus for silvery contrast, or magnolia leaves for glossy visual interest.
+I remember collecting pinecones with the children, and finding dried berries that add texture, interest and colour variation.
+Mix different greenery types: fir for classic Christmas appeal, eucalyptus for silvery contrast or magnolia leaves for glossy visual interest.

 These nature-inspired themes bring outdoor elements inside with polished holiday sophistication.
 Fresh elements require additional maintenance, but the authentic atmosphere they create justifies the effort.
 Plus, children love the foraging adventures!